AbuTaher003/LangChain-insights/day-05_LangChain_models.md

+## 📚 Notes and Code Resources

+Welcome!
+Here are the key resources to help you understand and use this project:

+- **📝 Detailed Notes:**
+  Find my handwritten and typed notes here on [Google Drive]().

+- **💻 Complete Code:**
+  All the tutorial source code is hosted in this GitHub repository.
+You can explore or download it from [GitHub Code Repository]().

+---

+> Feel free to use these resources to follow along, learn, or contribute!

+---

 ##  LangChain: Difference Between `LLM` and `ChatModel`

 | Feature / Aspect           | `LLM` (Large Language Model)                                                                 | `ChatModel` (Chat-based Model)                                                             |